 1. What is the title of your proposed Justice Brandeis Semester?

 2. Please include a four paragraph description of your program, suitable for posting on the JBS website and usable in other marketing efforts.

-3. For each course offered in your program, please list:
+4. For each course offered in your program, please list:

 a. the number of credits;